DFSOPS/Foundational-Cybersecurity/Cybersecurity/Identifying vulnerabilities for a small business/Analysis of a vulnerable system for a small business.md

 # Scope

 This vulnerability assessment's scope is related to the system's present access controls.
 The evaluation will take place between June 20XX and August 20XX, a span of three months.
-[Revised NIST SP 800-30]The information system's risk analysis is guided by [NIST SP 800-30 Rev. 1](https://docs.google.com/document/d/1pRpdpQMEWskxSkwqEMv8W7A7x8GXQlcn0hEcDzWet3Y/template/preview?resourcekey=0-3GRRWAd8HryVgof-Jc33yA).
+The information system's risk analysis is guided by [NIST SP 800-30 Rev. 1](https://docs.google.com/document/d/1pRpdpQMEWskxSkwqEMv8W7A7x8GXQlcn0hEcDzWet3Y/template/preview?resourcekey=0-3GRRWAd8HryVgof-Jc33yA).

 # Purpose